Pakistan gears up to host PSL final in Karachi

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KARACHI: Foreign experts on Sunday inspected security arrangements in Karachi, which is scheduled to stage the final of Pakistan’s Twenty20 league next month — the city’s first international match in nine years.
+KARACHI: Foreign experts on Sunday inspected security arrangements in Karachi, which is scheduled to stage the final of Pakistan Super League (PSL) next month — the city’s first international match in nine years.

-The third season of the Pakistan Super League starts in the United Arab Emirates on February 22.
+The third season of the PSL starts in the United Arab Emirates on February 22.
 The tournament will move to Pakistan for two play-offs on March 20-21 and the final in Karachi on March 25.

 Security experts Reg Dickason and Richard Dennis witnessed a full dress rehearsal for the final in Karachi.
 They were also briefed by Pakistani security and government officials on the arrangements.

+Karachi last hosted an international match in February 2009 — a Test between Pakistan and Sri Lanka — a week before the Lahore attack.All the six PSL teams have foreign players in their squads for the third season.
+Each team can field a maximum of four foreign players per match.

-KARACHI: Foreign experts on Sunday inspected security arrangements in Karachi, which is scheduled to stage the final of Pakistan’s Twenty20 league next month — the city’s first international match in nine years.
+KARACHI: Foreign experts on Sunday inspected security arrangements in Karachi, which is scheduled to stage the final of Pakistan Super League (PSL) next month — the city’s first international match in nine years.

-The third season of the Pakistan Super League starts in the United Arab Emirates on February 22.
+The third season of the PSL starts in the United Arab Emirates on February 22.
 The tournament will move to Pakistan for two play-offs on March 20-21 and the final in Karachi on March 25.

 Security experts Reg Dickason and Richard Dennis witnessed a full dress rehearsal for the final in Karachi.
 They were also briefed by Pakistani security and government officials on the arrangements.